ckan/ckan-docker/README.txt

 - Maybe use build/up time variables loaded via the .env file, runtime variables loaded via a .ckan-env file - both located at the root directory

+- Look at using ghcr.io (GitHub Packages) to store Docker Images rather than DockerHub

 - Should we use wheels too?

 - Use Multi Stage Docker builds?